Exporting to Spain: tax regime and benefits | Octagona Srl

 Exporting to Spain: tax regime and benefits

-The Tax Benefits of the Beckham Law
+The tax advantages of the Beckham Act

-Expats who acquire tax residency in Spain can benefit from a reduced tax rate of 24% on employment income up to €600,000, with a rate of 47% for the excess.
-In addition, capital gains, dividends and interest earned abroad are exempt from taxation in Spain, while wealth tax is only applicable on assets located in Spain.
+Expatriates who acquire tax residence in Spain can benefit from a reduced tax rate of 24% on employment income up to 600,000 euros, with a rate of 47% for the excess.
+In addition, capital gains, dividends and interest earned abroad are exempt from taxation in Spain, while wealth tax is applicable only on assets located in Spain.

 • Introduction of new categories of beneficiaries, such as entrepreneurs and company directors.

-This advantageous tax regime can be particularly useful for those who intend to export to Spain, as it facilitates entry and operation in the Spanish market by reducing the tax burden for transferred employees and entrepreneurs.
+This advantageous tax regime can be particularly useful for those who intend to export to Spain, as it facilitates entry and operation in the Spanish market by reducing the tax burden for employees and relocated entrepreneurs.

-To access the tax benefits of the Beckham Law, the following requirements must be met:
+To access the tax benefits of the Beckham Act, the following requirements must be met:

-Open a company in Spain
+Opening a company in Spain

 Rates for resident companies

-• Joint stock company
+• Joint-stock company

-• Limited Liability Company
+• Limited liability company

-• Venture Capital Firm
+• Venture capital companies

-• Investment Funds
+• Investment funds

 • Pension funds and other specific funds